-Now let's take a look at five ways to get just about anything you need delivered to your door in as little as an hour.
+Now let's take a look at four ways to get just about anything you need delivered to your door in as little as an hour.

-Fees: Deliveries start at $4 plus a service fee (Free for Postmates Unlimited customers for orders over $20), which is a percentage of the cost of your purchase.
+Fees: Deliveries start at $4 plus a service fee (Free for Postmates Unlimited customers for orders over $15), which is a percentage of the cost of your purchase.
 A "blitz pricing" fee may be charged for busy delivery hours (no blitz pricing for Postmates Unlimited customers), you can also tip the driver (but only through the Postmates app).
 A cart fee is added for orders that don't meet the store minimum (no cart fee for Postmates Unlimited customers).

 Minimum purchase: None